Dusky-throated hermit: Distribution and habitat

 The dusky-throated hermit is found in southeastern Brazil, mostly from southern Minas Gerais and Espírito Santo south to Santa Catarina, and also in the Iguazu Falls area of western Paraná.
-It inhabits the understory of humid primary and secondary forest from the littoral zone to an elevation of 2250 m.
+It inhabits the understory of humid primary and secondary forests from the littoral zone to an elevation of 2250 m.

 Behavior

 Movement

 The dusky-throated hermit is believed to be sedentary.

 Feeding

 The dusky-throated hermit feeds on nectar and also on small arthropods, but details of its diet and foraging technique have not been published.

 Breeding

 The dusky-throated hermit's breeding season spans from October to February.
-Its nest is a cone-shaped cup suspended from the underside of a drooping leaf.
-The clutch size is two eggs and the female alone incubates them.
+The female alone incubates a clutch size of two eggs within its cone-shaped cup nest suspended from the underside of a drooping leaf.

 Vocalization

 The dusky-throated hermit's song is "a complex warbling high-pitched phrase repeated continuously...e.g. 'tsi-teeé-tsa-tsa-tseé-CHAW-CHAW'."
 Its call is "a high-pitched 'tsee!'."